-Where the problem comes in is that installers frequently aim for one edge of this range, and wind up a bit too low or high.
+Where many problems begin is where installers frequently aim for one edge of this range, and end up a bit too low or high per the Grab-Bar Accessibility Code.
 Even just a fraction of one inch may get you cited for noncompliance, depending on who the inspector is.

-Code specified for many years that the parallel bar’s leading-edge next to the toilet must have 54 inches at least from the rear wall, while the rear edge should have 12 inches away from the wall.
+ADA Code specified for many years that the parallel bar’s leading-edge next to the toilet must have 54 inches at least from the rear wall, while the rear edge should have 12 inches away from the wall.
 Since a 42-inch bar is used by most contractors, getting one of those dimensions right made the other one right as well automatically.

 However, in 2009 ICC made a change to its rear-edge standard, going to a “maximum” distance instead of an absolute one.
 Due to the change, many installers are now placing closer to a rear wall.
 However, most installers still use 42-inch bars, so they end up short of the 54-inch requirement.
 Using a longer bar is a simple solution to this problem.